Alierenkayhan/Atolye/README.md

 </div>

+- Develop a 2D instructional game in Unity
-The workshop game is an educational game that will help students who have problems with Turkey MEB 6th grade Mathematics Angles and Area Measurement.
+- Teach Grade 6 Mathematics Angles and Area Measurement.
+- Published on itch.io

-You can play it from this website = https://alierenkayhan.itch.io/atlye
+- You can play it from this website = https://alierenkayhan.itch.io/atlye

 ## Table of Contents